CsAdika-dev/docker-idle-proxy/README.md

 6. DONATE / SUPPORT
 ------------------------------------------------------------------------
-If docker-idle-proxy saved you a few watts, a few euros, or a few hours of your time, feel free to buy me a cold beer, coffee or Imperial Star Destroyer :D
+If docker-idle-proxy saved you a few watts, a few euros, or a few hours of your time, feel free to buy me a cold beer, coffee or an Imperial Star Destroyer :D

   - Solana (SOL)        : MiRMtwPWxt2v5YH1hWgq24iJyLNjsfJQQMtjT4MRuYy
   - TRC-20 (USDT/TRX)   : TUs4o3AjBZUvhmxWu3TymyiEXbv2bhKwLr